 The song “Silent Night” invites people on a wintry journey through Austria’s gorgeous Alpine regions.
-Explore the various Silent Night locations in Upper Austria, SalzburgerLand and Tyrol, and get a sense of the soothing Christmas song’s history, its creators and its important message.
-Additionally, countless museums, special exhibitions, churches and theme trails encourage you to engage with the local culture, which deeply moves people from all over the world and from all walks of life.
+Explore the various Silent Night locations in Upper Austria, SalzburgerLand and Tirol, and get a sense of the soothing Christmas song’s history, its creators and its important message - also after the 200th anniversary year 2018.
+Museums, churches and theme trails encourage you to engage with the local culture, which deeply moves people from all over the world and from all walks of life.
 But next to the local history, it is especially the personal stories that make such a journey so interesting and rewarding.

 Discover something new in the land of “Silent Night”

 Those who embark on such a journey will return home with countless impressions and memories.
 The song “Silent Night” also invites one to explore the beautiful natural landscape and to visit the many places where history was made.
 The Silent Night provinces of Upper Austria, SalzburgerLand and Tirol can look back on a long, shared history and many traditions that are in common.
 And yet, there are many regional differences when it comes to language, customs and the past.
 As well as when it comes to the regional cuisines!
 We’ve planned this travel itinerary with many culinary spots along the way.

 The journey, during which you visit five Silent Night locations in three different provinces within three days, doesn’t need to take place in a rush: It covers around 200 to 250 kilometres by car, with many stopovers and culinary hotspots along the way.
 We’ve tested the routes and tours ourselves, but they are, of course, not set in stone: Combine or complement your own personal journey as you wish.
 All the important information for your travels are here.
 (Link)

 Day 1 — Upper Austria